Mary-Tyler-Moore/color_safe_map_markers/README.md

 ## 🌍 Web Accessibility

-Web accessibility is a responsibility.
+Web accessibility is a big responsibility.
 Ensuring everyone can access and understand content is crucial.
 This project aligns with the **WCAG Guidelines**.
 Learn more [here](https://www.w3.org/WAI/standards-guidelines/wcag/).

 <br>